LunarG/VulkanSamples/README.md

 - Customized interactive debugging and validation layers will be available together with first drivers

-The components here are being shared with the Khronos community to provide early insights into the specification of XGL and to assists those doing prototyping at this point.
+The components here are being shared with the Khronos community to provide insights into the specification as we approach an alpha header, and to assists those doing demos for GDC.

 The following components are available:
 - XGL Library and header files, which include: